Healthy Diet in a SNAP?

 A Mindful Solution

-Haynes-Maslow states that even a $200 to $300 increase to the family SNAP benefits would help a family of four better achieve the dietary guidelines and live a healthier life.
+Haynes-Maslow states that even a $200 to $300 increase to family SNAP benefits would help a family of four.
 Such an increase is unlikely to happen as many U.S. social and health programs are facing cuts.
 Fortunately, Mindful groups and organizations are doing their best to fill the gaps: food banks.

 Bonus.
-Check back later this week for a Mindful article on food banks and the amazing work that they do.Tags: government benefits, healthy diet, hunger awareness, mindful living, SNAP
+Check back later this week for a Mindful article on food banks and the amazing work that they do.Tags: government benefits, healthy diet, hunger awareness, mindfulness, SNAP